Mutka19/VIZN/README.md

 ### Colaborators
 Jacob Mccalip, Daemon Henry Mutka, Julio cantu

+## About VISN

+Our final machine vision project, VIZN, was made with the intention to collectively use what we learned in class to detect faces from different images.
+To do so we used Adaboost as the backbone and Cascade Classifiers as its framework to build the trained model.
+For detecting we also implemented a Skin Detection functionality to heavily reduce the data the model will need to sort through. (holder)

 ## File list
 - `README.md` - This file
 - `.gitignore` - This file tells git which files to ignore.